Torre Tanque: History

 When Mar del Plata became the resort of choice of Argentina’s upper-class at the end of the 19th century, one of the places favoured by the visitors to build their summer houses was the area of Stella Maris hills.
 The need of fresh water, until then provided by windmills, led to the construction of a concrete water tower in 1911.
 The man behind the project was entrepreneur Miguel Lanus.
 This tower could hold 2000 L and supplied water for 14 blocks around.

 When Stella Maris grew as an exclusive neighbourhood, this original tower looked at odds with the surrounding architecture, thus Obras Sanitarias de la Nación (OSN), the federal agency that was in charge of water distribution in Argentina, decided to build a larger reservoir with improved aesthetics.
 Architect Cornelio Lange won the public tender for the construction works, which started on 1 September 1939.

-The tower’s cistern was filled in for the first time on 30 January 1943, during an opening ceremony attended by president Ramon Castillo.
+The tower’s cistern was filled in for the first time on 30 January 1943, during an opening ceremony attended by president Ramón Castillo.
 The tank tower was declared National Historic Monument in 2013.